MarcAstner/CRAPy/PROGRESS_REPORT.md

 - think about how the second tilting mechanism could be built & take some measurements on build volume and desired tilt angle

 #### Xavier:
+- Installed ros on my computer and tried to test out the LIDAR

 ## Progress: Saturday 12 June, 2021